Hamil1/ShipTrack/README.md

 The project uses Husky to ensure code quality:

 - **Pre-commit**: Runs tests before each commit
-- **Pre-push**: Runs tests before pushing to remote repository

-This ensures that broken code cannot be pushed to the repository.
+This ensures that broken code cannot be committed to the repository.

 ## 🐛 Known Issues & Limitations